-- 12. Press ENT; then use the " " or " " keys to adjust the "Under Voltage 1" setting to the value recorded in step 5.
+- 11. Use the UP or DOWN keys to scroll up to "Under Voltage 1". - 12.
+Press ENT; then use the UP or DOWN keys to adjust the "Under Voltage 1" setting to the value recorded in step 5.
 Press ENT. - a) Requirement: NCU "Critical/Major" alarm indicator goes from red to off. - b) Requirement: Press ESC repeatedly to return to the Main screen.
 NCU displays "No Alarm". - c) Requirement: All external alarms deactivate.